This page describes experimental support for exception checking in Scala 3. It is enabled by the language import

 g is called.
 What's missing is that

-try should enforce that the abilities it generates do not escape as free variables in the result of its body.
-It makes sense to describe such scoped effects as ephemeral abilities - they have lifetimes that cannot be extended to delayed code in a lambda.
+try should enforce that the capabilities it generates do not escape as free variables in the result of its body.
+It makes sense to describe such scoped effects as ephemeral capabilities - they have lifetimes that cannot be extended to delayed code in a lambda.

 And it would have many other applications besides: Exceptions are a special case of algebraic effects, which has been a very active research area over the last 20 years and is finding its way into programming languages (e.g. Koka, Eff, Multicore OCaml, Unison).
 In fact, algebraic effects have been characterized as being equivalent to exceptions with an additional resume operation.
 The techniques developed here for exceptions can probably be generalized to other classes of algebraic effects.

 But even without these additional mechanisms, exception checking is already useful as it is.
 It gives a clear path forward to make code that uses exceptions safer, better documented, and easier to refactor.
-The only loophole arises for scoped abilities - here we have to verify manually that these abilities do not escape.
+The only loophole arises for scoped capabilities - here we have to verify manually that these capabilities do not escape.
 Specifically, a

 try always has to be placed in the same computation stage as the throws that it enables.